19hours/sg-statutes/Acts/Penal Code.md

 Exception4.—Culpable homicide is not murder if it is committed without premeditation in a sudden fight in the heat of passion upon a sudden quarrel, and without the offender having taken undue advantage or acted in a cruel or unusual manner.

-Explanation—It is immaterial in such cases which party offers the provocation or commits the first assault.
+Explanation.—It is immaterial in such cases which party offers the provocation or commits the first assault.

 Exception5.—Culpable homicide is not murder when the person whose death is caused, being above the age of 18 years, suffers death or takes the risk of death with his own consent.